firebase/firebase-admin-go/CONTRIBUTING.md

 2. From your broser or phone, go to that short link and see that it redirects as desired.
 3. Wait up to 36 hours for stats to show up on the console.
 4. Create a file named dynamic_links_e2e_url.txt under tests/data/.
-5. Populate that file with the short link you created in #1 e.g. $ echo 'https://your1.app.goo.gl/suff' > tests/data/dynamic_links_e2e_url.txt
+5. Populate that file with the short link you created in #1 e.g:
+   $ echo 'https://your1.app.goo.gl/suff' > `tests/data/dynamic_links_e2e_url.txt`

 ### Test Coverage